Freelance Proposal Template + Tips for Success

 For example, in addition to quoting your project rate, you could also break down the price of individual deliverables.
 If you’re an editor, for example, you can also quote a price for editing services that include a trial edit, so they can see if you’re a good fit before committing to the whole project.

 Download Your Freelance Proposal Template

 What are you waiting for?
-Scroll up and grab my FREE freelance proposal template and start using it to land gigs!
+Grab my FREE freelance proposal template and start using it to land gigs!
 I based it on my experience creating freelance writing proposals for my potential clients.
 But it can be adapted to any freelance business niche: web design, social media marketing, editing, translation, marketing and more.